 Plan to collect a 10 percent deposit from the buyer at this time, which is based on the purchase price.

-Because the ultimate goal of the sale of a probate property in New Jersey, Brooklyn, Queens, Long Island is to garner the highest amount possible for the estate, you must advertise your court hearing to the general public for a process known as open bidding.
+Because the ultimate goal of the sale of a probate property in North Carolina & New Jersey is to garner the highest amount possible for the estate, you must advertise your court hearing to the general public for a process known as open bidding.
 This allows any additional interested parties to participate in the purchase of the real estate, aiding in raising the final purchase price.

 Now you’ll need to attend the court hearing and wait until the unconditional bidding has concluded and a cashier’s check is presented for the final figure.
 Your buyer will be able to participate along with any member of the public who so chooses, bids increase by $500 at a time.